MrBn100ful/Trefle/README.md

-# 🍀Trefle : A modern imageboard engine
+# 🍀 Trefle : A modern imageboard engine

 Trefle is build with python using FastAPI, pydantic and Mongodb.